gabrieleoliaro/pitcher-evaluation/README.md

 ./waf --run "large-scale --help"
 ```

+If you get any error related to `UChar` or `char16_t` when compiling file 1450, you can fix those by editing the file `/usr/include/unicode/umachine.h`, line 331.

+If you get errors related to the absence of `sys/inttypes.h`, you can fix those by doing the following copy: `sudo cp /usr/include/inttypes.h /usr/include/x86_64-linux-gnu/sys/inttypes.h`

 Please note, the default simulation time is very short, you should tune the simulation time by setting the ```--EndTime``` and ```--FlowLaunchEndTime``` to obtain a similar results in our paper.

 In this program, TCN is identical to RED because here we only use one queue.